SvenWesterbeek/DeHNSSo/README.md

 This third simulation considers the interaction of a stationary CFI with a smooth hump.
 This case was previously examined in both Westerbeek 2023a and the article on the current solver Westerbeek 2023b.

+### Reference values
+Lengths are normalized by the reference length $l\_{ref} = 2.14 \times 10^{-4}$ m with is the Blasius length at the inflow.
+The external velocity at the inflow is $U\_{ref} = 15.1$ m/s.
+The kinematic viscosity of the flow is $1.47 \times 10^{-5}$.
+This leads to the same reference values as for the flat plate case described by a global Reynolds number of $220$.

-### Domain description, base flow, and reference values
+### Domain description

+The domain is described by $x = 220$ to $x = 2150$ and a domain height of $H=89$.

+The shallow hump is symmetrical and centered around $x\_m = 589$.
+The base flow features no flow separation from the presence of the hump.
+The flow problem is thus not too challenging and does not demand grid refinement around the hump.
+Still, a slight streamwise refinement is introduced (using _Grid.mode_ _"xrefined"_) around the hump for users to get familiar with it.

+### Base Flow
+For this problem, the base flow calculation was performed in COMSOL (COMSOL 2022).
 The same external flow velocity as for the flat plate case is prescribed at the top boundary of the base flow calculation.
-For this problem, the base flow calculation is performed in COMSOL (COMSOL 2022).
-The domain is described by $x = 220-2165$ and a domain height of $H=89$.
-Normalized by the reference length $l\_{ref} = 2.14 \times 10^{-4}$ m with is the Blasius length at the inflow.
-This leads to the same reference values as for the flat plate case.
-The external velocity at the inflow is $U\_{ref} = 15.1$ m/s.
-The kinematic viscosity of the flow is $1.47 \times 10^{-5}$ such that the global Reynolds number is $220$.

-The hump is symmetrical and centered around $x\_m = 859$ and relatively shallow.
-Consequently, the base flow features no flow separation.
-The problem is thus not too challenging and does not demand much refinement around the hump.
-Still, a slight streamwise refinement is introduced (using Grid.mode "xrefined") around the hump for users to get familiar and play with.

 ### Nonlinear mode ensemble, reference data, and ramping

-The stability of this flow problem is assessed linearly ($N=1$, $M=0$) given that few solvers are able to perform such simulations.
-Only the fundamental CFI, characterized by $\beta = 0.18$ is introduced at the inflow.
+The stability of this flow problem is assessed linearly ($N=1$, $M=0$) given that few solvers are able to perform such simulations nonlinearly.
+Only the fundamental CFI, characterized by $\beta = 0.18$ is introduced at the inflow as the solution to the local eigenvalue problem.
 The reference data is provided by J. Franco of DLR using AHLNS (see Franco 2018) on the same base flow.
 The AHLNS is physically equivalent to the current HNS for linear simulations.
 No amplitude ramping is required as this concerns a linear simulation.

 The default value of $x_b = 0.85$ is used to define a buffer region covering the last 15% of the domain.

 ## Swept-wing boundary layer: Interaction of Stationary crossflow instability with a Forward-Facing Step <a id="swept-wing-boundary-layer-interaction-of-a-stationary-cfi-with-a-step"></a>

-This last simulation
+This last simulation features a swept-wing boundary layer featuring a step.
+This flow problem was previously examined in Casacuberta (2022) (largest step) and is an adaptation on the experiments of Rius-Vidales and Kotsonis (2021).

+### Reference values
+Lengths are normalized by the same reference length as the previous two cases: $l\_{ref} = 2.14 \times 10^{-4}$ m.
+The external velocity at the inflow is $U\_{ref} = 15.1$ m/s.
+The kinematic viscosity of the flow is $1.47 \times 10^{-5}$.
+This leads to the same reference values as for the flat plate case described by a global Reynolds number of $220$.

+### Domain description

+The rectangular domain is described by $x = 685$ to $x = 993$ m and a height of $H=89$.
+The step is located at $x = 859$ and has a height of $3.5$.
+This step wall is not supplied as wall data.
+Instead, it is accounted for using an embedded boundary method over a flat wall.
+The default value of $x_b = 0.85$ is used to define a buffer region covering the last 15% of the domain.

+### Base Flow
+The base flow data for this case is an interpolated version of DNS results calculated using INCA (see Hickel and Adams (2008) and Hickel et al.(2014)).
+This data was kindly provided by J. Casacuberta who performed a full DNS simulation for this problem in J. Casacuberta et al. (2022).
+This data was adjusted to fit DeHNSSo's input format.
+The raw DNS data can be found [here](https://PLACEHOLDER).

+### Nonlinear mode ensemble, reference data, and ramping
+The stability of this flow problem is assessed linearly ($N=1$, $M=0$) too as a nonlinear simulation would be too involved.
+Given that the problem is assessed linearly, no ramping was necessary.
+Only the fundamental CFI, characterized by $\beta = 0.18$ is introduced at the inflow as the solution to the local eigenvalue problem.
+The reference data is full transitional DNS data calculated using INCA provided by J. Casacuberta.

 # License<a id="license"></a>